Kids First-KOMP2: Nomination Process for Precision Modeling of Pediatric Conditions Pilot

 The Kids First and KOMP2 leadership teams hosted a webinar titled “Precision Modeling of Pediatric Conditions” on September 21, 2018 to provide information about this collaboration.
-Investigators can review the slides from the presentation for additional information about this opportunity.
+Investigators can watch the webinar and review PowerPoint slides from the presentations for details about this opportunity.

 Projects Selected for this Opportunity:

-- Dataset: “GMKF: Kids First Pediatric Research Program on Congenital Cranial Dysinnervation Disorders and Related Birth Defects” (dbGap accession number:phs001247.v1.p1)
+- Dataset: “GMKF: Kids First Pediatric Research Program on Congenital Cranial Dysinnervation Disorders and Related Birth Defects” (dbGaP accession number: phs001247)

 PI: Elizabeth Engle, Boston Children's Hospital

 The Engle lab studies the genetic basis of congenital cranial dysinnervation disorders (CCDDs) which are a set of neurodevelopmental diseases that can affect facial and eye movements.
 The Engle lab has collected, sequenced and analyzed over 899 whole genome sequences through the Gabriella Miller Kids First (GMKF) research program.
 As a next step in this partnership, the Engle Lab will collaborate with the Kids First-KOMP2 project to study the impact of structural variation on CCDDs, using the mouse as a model system.
 Together we plan to generate mutant mice bearing a 56 kb tandem duplication of a noncoding region that segregates in a large CCDD family and perform behavioral, anatomical, and molecular phenotyping using state-of-the-art technologies.

 - Dataset: “Kids First: Pediatric Research Project on the Genomic Analysis of Congenital Diaphragmatic Hernia” (dbGaP accession number: phs001110)